kitepad/n4d/README.md

 N4D is a fork of BowPad by Stefan Kueng and modified with my favorites.

 * Remove Ribbon UI, instead by operate using Keyboard and Popupmenu
-* Custom Draw title bar and tab bar
+* Custom Draw title bar and tab bar, quickbar
 * UI change for some dialogs, such as Find/Replace, Goto Line, Change Tab width, style configurator, about box and etc.
 * UI change for encoding selection, lexer selection, command palette.
 * Launch command for sciter.js app, inspector (Removed)